KellyAdler-NOAA/SEFSC-SEDAR-SA-89OA-TIL-2022/docs/index.md

   + *Landings units*: Gutted weight

 **Recreational**:
-  + *Boundary*: Gulf of Mexico states from Texas to the Florida Keys at the Dade-Monroe County line
+  + *Boundary*: North Carolina to Florida, including the Florida Keys
   + *Fleet structure*: General Recreational
       + Where relevant, include distinction between shore/private as some surveys (LA Creel) do not distinguish between these modes
   + *Landings units*: Number of fish , pounds whole weight (indicate if one or both are requested)